[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 It seems that Edinburgh is a word no American can manage to say.
 You have probably heard it pronounced rhyming with Pittsburgh.
 You may have heard of the popular Edinboro or Edinburrow.
 But the Scots pronounce it Edinbruh.
 However, try saying that without a Scottish accent; it feels overly precious.
 However, you pronounce it, you can be assured that someone will correct you!
 Why can’t we all agree to disagree?

 With only two days in Edinburgh, we had a lot of ground to cover and no earthly way to cover it all.
-We decided to choose things that the kids would really enjoy and found that we really enjoyed them too.
+We decided to choose things that the kids would really enjoy and found that we enjoyed them too.

 Camera Obscura

 This museum is a multi-story museum dedicated to the illusion and tricks of the eye.
 It features a camera obscura on the top floor.
 The camera obscura was the most fascinating part of the museum, but the other floors offered plenty for my kids to do.
 The attractions included a mirror maze, an optical vortex, science displays, and lots of hands-on entertainment.
-The camera obscura is over 100 years old and is able to project Edinburgh onto a drum-like surface in the center of a darkened room.
-The guide for the camera obscura was well suited to kids and let them take turns “splatting” visitors to Edinburgh castle with the use of a notecard.

 Be aware the museum has a lot of stairs and strollers need to be left at the entrance.